Jenny Graham Cycles Around The World In Under 125 Days, Shattering Record

 Britain's Charlie Condell, 18, rode thousands of miles through Europe and Asia, hoping to become the youngest person ever to accomplish the feat.
 But his bike was stolen in Australia this week, throwing his plans into doubt.

 Already more than 100 days into his journey, Condell hopes to continue.
-He tells Australia's ABC that offers of help have poured in, and that he could still finish his trip before his 19th birthday in March.
+He tells Australia's ABC that offers of help have poured in and that he could still finish his trip before his 19th birthday in March.

 After news spread that Condell's bike was taken from outside a hostel where he was staying, bike company Cervelo said it would send him a new one.